-Saint Aidan's Modelling and Guided Practice CPD
+• Saint Aidan's Modelling Resources

-Promoting Literacy Across The Curriculum
+7. Promoting Literacy Across The Curriculum

-- Teachers should model reading comprehension strategies by asking questions. - Students should be encouraged to make predictions and summarise key aspects of a text. - Students should be exposed to high frequency tier 2 vocabulary when appropriate. - Teachers may make use of Lexonik Vocabulary to support the learning of vocabulary or encourage the use of dictionaries and thesauri. - Students should be encouraged to use subject specific terminology when answering questions both verbally and in writing.
+- Teachers should model reading comprehension strategies by asking questions. - Students should be encouraged to make predictions and summarise key aspects of a text. - Students should be exposed to high frequency tier 2 vocabulary when appropriate. - Teachers may make use of dictionaries and thesauri to support the learning of vocabulary. - Students should be encouraged to use subject specific terminology when answering questions both verbally and in writing.
 This should also be modelled by the teacher.

-EEF - Improving Literacy in Secondary Schools
+- Saint Aidan's Literacy Resources - EEF Improving Literacy in Secondary Schools